Boomitra URVARA Carbon Farming in India Project

 How big is this project?

-- This first issuance reflects the verified impact of regenerative practices adopted by over 6,000 farmers on over 10,000 hectares (25,000 acres).
+- This first issuance reflects the verified impact of regenerative practices adopted by over 6,000 farmers on nearly 10,000 hectares (25,000 acres).

 - We've already doubled the project from the first monitoring period and the project now supports over 12,000 farmers across over 20,000 hectares (50,000 acres).